Last Updated: December 13, 2024

 In Microsoft Project, Object Linking and Embedding (OLE) and hyperlinks are methods for linking information between different files or objects.
 Here's a contrast between the two:

-Object Linking and Embedding (OLE): OLE is a technology that allows you to create links between objects in different applications, enabling you to display and edit the linked content directly within your Microsoft Project file.
+Object Linking and Embedding (OLE): OLE is a technology that allows you to create links between objects in different applications.
+This enables you to display and edit the linked content directly within your Microsoft Project file.
 With OLE, you can embed objects from other applications, such as Excel spreadsheets or Word documents, into your Project file.

 Pros of OLE:

-Provides a more integrated experience for working with linked content.
+• It provides a more integrated experience when working with linked content.

 Cons of OLE: